Monday, November 24th 2025

 Coro Strandberg

-Coro Strandberg, President of Strandberg Consulting, is an influential social purpose and sustainability / ESG strategist and thought leader.
-Coro is a Canadian trailblazer and visionary in marketplace innovation to advance social, environmental, and financial progress and has contributed to the evolving field of social purpose and sustainability for more than 35 years.
+Coro Strandberg is Co-founder and Chair of the Canadian Purpose Economy Project and President of Strandberg Consulting.
+She is an influential social purpose and sustainability / ESG strategist and thought leader, and a Canadian trailblazer and visionary in marketplace innovation to advance social, environmental, and financial progress.
+Coro has contributed to the evolving field of social purpose, social finance and sustainability for more than 35 years.
 She works with boards, businesses, governments, and industry associations to create strategies and pursue business models to solve society’s problems and address social and environmental risks and opportunities that propel society towards a sustainable future.
-She is a Cofounder and current Chair of the Canadian Purpose Economy Project, and a Cofounder of the United Way BC Social Purpose Institute.
+Through the Canadian Purpose Economy Project, she is helping to build a national movement of purpose-led businesses, making social purpose business mainstream.
+This work involves building the social purpose field and ecosystem, in partnership with business schools, investors, boards, funders, ecosystem builders, and industry groups.
+The vision is that all business will have a social purpose as their reason to exist, they will be implementing it authentically and impactfully, disclosing on it, and collaborating with others to achieve it.
+These businesses unlock all their assets for social good, attracting capital, partners, talent and opportunities to grow and amplify their impact.
+The Project is developing a Canadian model to be scaled and exported globally.

 Saturday, November 29th